-The Zyxel Device is a unified AP and can be managed by the NCC or work as a standalone device.
+The Zyxel Device is a unified AP and can be managed by the NCC or an AP controller (AC), or work as a standalone device.
 We recommend you use NCC to manage multiple APs (see the NCC User's Guide).
+An AP Controller, such as the ZyWALL ATP/VPN, USG FLEX, or NXC, can only manage multiple APs in the same location.

 Note: Not all models can be managed by NCC or an AC.
-See Section 1.2 on page 12 to check whether your product supports these.
+See Section 1.2 on page 13 to check whether your product supports these.